What this article covers

 - In progress

 All tasks start in 'Not started' and move to 'In progress' once they are being worked on.
-Once finished, they moved to 'Completed' column.
+Once finished, they move to the 'Completed' column.
 'Deferred' is for tasks that will not be worked on (though we won't be using it for this example).
 The 'Waiting' column is specifically used for tasks that are completed, but require approval or input from another department (legal included).

 The legal team's Trello board has 3 lists:

 In anticipation of this sync, the legal team has built a Trello board in order to track tasks that need their input before they can be completed.
-When they receive a legal clearance request, it starts off in the Pending list.
-When they're actively working on a task it moves to Active, and then finally to 'Completed' once it has been cleared.
+When they receive a legal clearance request, it starts off in the 'Pending' list.
+When they're actively working on a task it moves to 'Active', and then finally to 'Completed' once it has been cleared.